CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Thunderbolt (TM) 4</summary>

-Select whether to enable or disable Thunderbolt 4 (PCIe/USB).
+Select whether to enable or disable Thunderbolt 4 (PCIe/USB) in the OS environment.

 ?>  Affects only USB-C ports with a thunderbolt icon.

 One of 2 Possible options:

-1.	**On** – enables use of Thunderbolt 4.
-Default.
+1.	**On** – Default.
-2. Off – disables use of Thunderbolt 4 ports and keeps them disabled in the OS environment.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|